 I’m just a gal who loves pop culture, tweets a lot and is passionate about telling — and hearing — stories.

 My journey began with an internship with Odyssey in 2015.
 After graduating from Washington State University in 2017, I became a freelance entertainment writer for Ville Magazine while also interning at KING 5 in Seattle.
-A few months later, I packed up my life and moved to Salem, Oregon to be the entertainment reporter for the Statesman Journal, part of the USA TODAY NETWORK.
+A few months later, I moved to Salem, Oregon to be the entertainment reporter for the Statesman Journal, part of the USA TODAY Network.

-I cover "things to do" — think events, festivals, fairs, concerts and theater.
-The content I create focuses on celebrities passing through and local stars that make Salem the fabulous city it is.
-I also cover breaking news on the weekends and make funny (?) videos sometimes.
+I cover "things to do" — think events, festivals, fairs, concerts, theater — while also reporting on music, movies and television when it relates to the Mid-Valley.
+The content I create focuses on celebrities passing through and local stars making a difference.
+I also cover breaking news on the weekends and make funny (?) videos here and there.

-Aside from being a reporter, I am the lead coordinator for the Salem Storytellers Project, part of the USA TODAY NETWORK's national Storytellers Project.
-I plan four events each year where people in my community get up on stage to tell real, first-person stories to an audience.
+Aside from being a reporter, I am the lead coordinator for the Salem Storytellers Project, part of the USA TODAY Network's national Storytellers Project.
+I plan four events each year where people in the community get up on stage to tell real, first-person stories to an audience.

 It's pretty rad.

 When I am not on the clock, you can find me spending time with friends and family, catching up on my latest binge-show, searching for new music, listening to podcasts, exploring the city, at a festival or having a drink at the bar (yes, journalists can have fun, too).
 Cheers!